Social Media: Personal but also Public

 In late September, Musk accepted an agreement to step down as chairman of Tesla and pay a $20 million fine.
 The settlement, which still requires court approval, will allow Musk to stay as CEO but must leave his role as chairman of the board within 45 days.
 He also cannot seek re-election for three years.
 All of this was caused by the simple message of a 61 character tweet.

-Protecting your business and mitigating errors in judgement
+Protecting your business and mitigating errors in judgment

 To protect themselves, most companies have social media guidelines in place reminding their employees that there is no clear line between your work life and your personal life.